Chris Sanders: Career

-Walt Disney Feature Animation
+Walt Disney Animation Studios

-Sanders began his career as a character designer for Muppet Babies.
-He soon became the head storyboard artist for Walt Disney Feature Animation.
-He also served as a storyboard artist, artistic director, production designer, and character designer on Beauty and the Beast, Aladdin, The Lion King, and Mulan.
+Sanders began his career as a character designer for Jim Henson's Muppet Babies.
+He then served as lead storyboard artist for Walt Disney Animation Studios, and was a storyboard artist, artistic director, production designer, and character designer on the company's films Beauty and the Beast, Aladdin, The Lion King, and Mulan.

 In 1985, Sanders created a character named "Stitch" for an unsuccessful children's book pitch.
 When Sanders was the head storyboard artist for Disney Feature Animation, then-Disney CEO Michael Eisner decided that, in the wake of a number of high-profile and large-budget Disney animated features during the mid-1990s, the studio might try its hand at a smaller and less expensive film.
-Chris Sanders was approached by Thomas Schumacher to pitch that idea, and Sanders reused the "Stitch" character he came up with.
-The story line required a remote, non-urban location, so Sanders chose Kauaʻi as the location.
+Sanders was approached by Thomas Schumacher to pitch that idea, and Sanders reused the "Stitch" character he came up with.
+The storyline required a remote, non-urban location, so Sanders chose Kauaʻi as the location.
 Stitch became the central character of the 2002 film Lilo & Stitch, which Sanders co-directed and co-wrote with Dean DeBlois.
 Sanders would also end up voicing the character he created for the film.
 The film's commercial and critical success spawned a franchise with three sequel films and three television series, with Sanders reprising his role of Stitch throughout the original 2002–06 run of the franchise (Sanders did not reprise his role for the English dub of the anime Stitch! or the English-language-produced Chinese animated series Stitch & Ai, with Ben Diskin taking over the role for both series), as well in several later Disney crossover works such as Kingdom Hearts Birth by Sleep, Kinect: Disneyland Adventures, and the Disney Infinity series.